Colorado has one of worst illicit drug problems - NewsBreak

 Wallet Hub said researchers looked at 21 different metrics for each state, which compared drug arrests, overdose rates, opioid prescriptions, and employee drug testing laws.Denver deputy fired after inmates smuggled drugs through Uber Eats delivery

-Here’s the rankings from Wallet Hub for highest drug use.
+Here are the rankings from Wallet Hub for the highest drug use.
 Colorado lands at seventh overall.

 |Overall Rank